 opens IMAGE file When pursuing plastic surgery, you want to trust that you are in the best and safest hands possible.
 The plastic surgeon you select should not only be educated, he should also be licensed to practice medicine in your state and certified by the appropriate medical board.

-Dr. Bob Basu, a plastic surgeon in Houston, recommends that you only work with physicians who have been certified by the American Board of Plastic Surgery Look At This.
+Dr. Bob Basu, a plastic surgeon in Houston, recommends that you only work with physicians who have been certified by the American Board of Plastic Surgery.
 This certification demonstrates expertise in the specialty and shows that the physician has the qualifications necessary to perform your surgery.

 About the American Board of Plastic Surgery (ABPS)

 The ABPS is one of 24 specialty boards recognized by an umbrella organization called the American Board of Medical Specialties.
 According to the ABPS’s website:

 “It is the only medical board which certifies in the full spectrum of the specialty of plastic surgery of the entire body.
 That is, plastic and reconstructive surgery of the head and neck, trunk and extremities.”